Dimension reduction, exact recovery, and error estimates for sparse reconstruction in phase space: Reconstruction from noisy data

 To conclude, we note that by construction $1=|\card{\goodtimes}(\Rfp^*q)_t(x)|$ for $x\in B_{\bar R}(\supp u_t^\dagger)$ and any $t\in\goodtimes$.
 Thus,

 where we exploited that in the unbalanced Wasserstein divergence $\unbalancedWasserstein{R}$ mass is never transported further than $R$. \end{proof}

 \begin{rem}[Signed particles] For the above error estimates it is essential that all particles have nonnegative mass.
 We exploited this explicitly by the fact that each time we can choose our regularizer to be the total variation of exactly that variable for which we would like to derive an error estimate.
 Furthermore, we exploit this in the fact that we only require $\fopdynp^*v^\dagger+\Rfp^*q^\dagger\geq0$ in the above construction of dual variables.
 Had we considered signed measures, then this condition would turn into $\fopdynp^*v^\dagger+\Rfp^*q^\dagger=0$.
 However, the range of the predual observation operator $\fopdynp^*$ and the predual Radon transform $\Rfp^*$ will typically have a very small intersection which leaves too little freedom to construct appropriate dual variables.
-For instance, if we want $q^\dagger_{\theta,t}$ to be nonzero only for one $\theta$ and if $\fopstat_t$ measures the Fourier coefficients at a finite number of integer frequencies, then for irrational $\theta$ the only possible $q^\dagger_{\theta,t}$ is a constant. \end{rem}
+For instance, if we want $q^\dagger_{\theta,t}$ to be nonzero only for one $\theta$ and if $\fopstat_t=\ftrunc$ measures the Fourier coefficients at a finite number of integer frequencies, then for irrational $\theta$ the only possible $q^\dagger_{\theta,t}$ is a constant. \end{rem}

-Finally, we derive an error estimate for all those snapshots that are not reconstructible from $\fopstat_t$, for instance because their particles are too close together.
-Their reconstruction works nevertheless based solely on those snapshots that \emph{are} reconstructible from $\fopstat_t$.
-The construction of corresponding dual variables is analogous to the construction in \cref{thm:estimateMu}, only the roles of $u$ and $\liftVar$ as well as of $\goodtimes$ and $\gooddirs$ swap.
+Finally, we derive an error estimate for all those ``bad'' snapshots that are not stably reconstructible from $\fopstat_t$, for instance because their particles are too close together.
+Their reconstruction works nevertheless based solely on those snapshots that \emph{are} stably reconstructible from $\fopstat_t$. \lookUp{\ref{iteme}}Again in analogy to \cref{sec:exact_recon_dim_reduced}, the necessary additional information to reconstruct the bad snapshots comes from the already reconstructed position-velocity projections, so the corresponding dual variables will be based on the dual variables from \cref{thm:estimateMu} for reconstructing $\liftVar$.
+In addition, the construction of the dual variables is analogous to the construction in \cref{thm:estimateMu}, only the roles of $u$ and $\liftVar$ as well as of $\goodtimes$ and $\gooddirs$ swap.
 This also means that we require an analogue of $\Delta$-coincidences and $\Delta$-ghost particles.

 \begin{defn}[$\Delta$-coincidence and $\Delta$-ghost particle with respect to directions] Let $u=\sum_{i=1}^Nm_i\delta_{x_i}\in\Mp(\R^d)$ represent a set of particles and $\gooddirs\subset\sphere^{d-1}$ a set of directions. \begin{enumerate} \item Configuration $u$ contains a \emph{$\Delta$-coincidence} with respect to $\gooddirs$ if two distinct particles $i\neq j$ seem $\Delta$-close in some projection $\theta\in\gooddirs$, that is, $\dist(\theta\cdot x_j,\theta\cdot x_i)\leq\Delta$ . \item Configuration $u$ contains a \emph{$\Delta$-ghost particle} at $x\in\R^d$ with respect to $\gooddirs$ if for each $\theta\in\gooddirs$ there is a particle $i$ (not the same for all $\theta\in\gooddirs$) with $\dist(\theta\cdot x,\theta\cdot x_i)\leq\Delta$. \end{enumerate} \end{defn}